Q&A with Cannabis Journalist Katie Shapiro

 It was her work as a producer of the film, which followed Ricardo Baca (yes, Grasslands’ own) through his first year of building The Cannabist, that led her to pitch a cannabis style section based on a few counterculture items she owned: a pair of peace sign cashmere gloves, a vintage lighter necklace and a cast aluminum ashtray her mom had passed on from an artist in her hometown.

-You’ve covered the Colorado cannabis scene since its early beginnings.
+You’ve covered the Colorado cannabis scene since its very beginnings.
 What are the biggest changes you’ve noticed as the industry continues to evolve?